Optimal Comfortable Consumption under Epstein-Zin utility: Verification theorem

-where the last inequality is from the fact that $H(\cdot)$ is decreasing and $Z_t^h\geq \bar{Z}_t$, where $\bar{Z}_t$ is a geometric Brownian motion determined by \eqref{eq:Zbar}.
+where the third inequality follows from the estimate of $J'$ in Proposition \ref{pro-jprime-guji}, and the last inequality follows from Remark \ref{rem:underline-z} and $R<1$.

-By virtue of \eqref{eq:H-growth}, we obtain: Therefore, it completes the proof of strong transversality condition given the fact $\eta>0$. $\Box$
+By virtue of \eqref{eq:undeline-z}, we obtain Therefore, this completes the proof of the strong transversality condition, given that $\eta>0$. $\Box$

-\begin{remark} For the time-separable utility case ($\rho = 0$), it is possible to derive the explicit expression of the function $h \in \mathcal{H}$, thereby establishing the uniqueness of the class $\mathcal{J}$ and $\mathcal{H}$ (see \cite{PTT24}).
-Thus, it remains to verify that the unique element in $\mathcal{J}$ is indeed the optimal value function.
-In our approach, since there is no analytical expression of the candidate value function, we simultaneously prove the verification theorem and the uniqueness of the candidate value function within $\mathcal{J}$.
-We prove that the optimal value function is a candidate value function, and conversely, any candidate value function is the optimal value function in Theorem \ref{th:verification}, without requiring an ex-ante study of the uniqueness of the class $\mathcal{H}$. \end{remark}
+\begin{remark}For the time-separable utility case ($\rho = 0$), it is possible to derive the explicit expression of the value function (see \cite{PTT26}), in addition to an explicit characterization of the constraint region.
+For the Epstein-Zin preference, since there is no analytical expression of the candidate value function, we simultaneously prove the verification theorem and the uniqueness of the candidate value function within $\mathcal{J}$.
+We prove that the optimal value function is a candidate value function under some milder parameter conditions, and conversely, any candidate value function is the optimal value function in Theorem \ref{th:verification}, without requiring an ex-ante study of the uniqueness of the class $\mathcal{J}$. \end{remark}

-We conclude this verification section by demonstrating how our model can be adapted to accommodate a general consumption constraint of the form $c_t \ge a e^{\beta t}$, $\forall t\geq0$, where $\beta$ is a positive number representing the minimal growth rate of the consumption, such as that driven by inflation.
+To finish the discussion of this section, we demonstrate how our model can be adapted to accommodate a general consumption constraint of the form $c_t \ge a e^{\beta t}$, $\forall t\geq0$, where $\beta$ is a real number representing the minimal growth rate of the consumption, for example, due to inflation.
+This specification allows for a growing consumption floor over time while preserving the tractability of the model.